FunctionLab/onboarding/README.md

 Additionally, the introduction section of Curtis Huttenhower's Ph.D. [thesis](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=5&cad=rja&uact=8&ved=0ahUKEwjf0Yni-dXQAhUg24MKHTxRCLsQFgg1MAQ&url=ftp%3A%2F%2Fftp.cs.princeton.edu%2Freports%2F2008%2F841.pdf&usg=AFQjCNGg8uj4I5M4W3j-8IwNS7JSKuEIFA&sig2=y5yUx8Th7Lqa2AnsOj0hlw) is an excellent (and thorough) primer on functional genomics and related algorithms.

-## Journal Club
+## Journal Club / Primer
-Journal clubs is (roughly) biweekly and immediately before lab meeting at Simons/Flatiron from 12:00 pm - 1:00 pm.

-Meetings will roughly be divided into 30 min halves with the first 30 minutes for exploring recent papers and the second 30 minute half for the primary presentation.
-In the first half we will select two papers, one interesting paper that will be the main presentation for the next meeting and a second paper that we will skim and discuss further on the spot.
-We will primarily be using the FunctionLab citeulike (http://www.citeulike.org) for our pool of articles.
-If you aren’t already a member of FunctionLab on citeulike email Ruth your citeulike username and she will add you.
-Feel free to add any interesting papers you come across to the group.
+Journal clubs / primers are usually immediately before/after lab meeting.

+These meetings are a chance for people to present on either a recent paper or a topic of interest, either biological or technical (e.g., single-cell sequencing, kidney disease, deep learning, coding standards, new packages that may be of use to others).

-Everyone is expected to lead discussion on a main paper at some point so check out the rotation spreadsheet (pinned to #functional on Slack) and sign up for your favorite date before someone else does.
+Everyone is expected to lead discussion at some point so check out the rotation spreadsheet (pinned to #functional on Slack) and sign up for your favorite date before someone else does.
 Dates are tentative and will adjust with lab meeting changes.

-Contacts: Ruth, Rachel

-## Primer
-Primers are (roughly) biweekly and immediately before lab meeting at Princeton from 12:00 pm - 1:00 pm.

-These meetings are a chance for people to present on a topic of interest (e.g., single-cell sequencing, kidney disease).

-The primer rotation is in the rotation spreadsheet (pinned to #functional on Slack).
+The rotation is in the journal club / primer rotation spreadsheet (pinned to #functional on Slack).

 Contacts: Ruth, Rachel

 ## Lab Meeting